 In addition, you may arouse suspicion every time a company or organization performs a background check.
 Plus, you may have to sign a Watson advisement that will be used against you in any future DUI accident.
 If you are a non-citizen, you must explain your DUI conviction when you apply for a green card, change of status, or a visa.

 After your DUI arrest, you may be tempted to allow the court to assign you a public defender.
 While public defenders are good at what they do, they rarely have time to give your case the full attention it deserves.
 Since public defenders take on high workloads and several cases per day, they’re likely to enter a quick plea bargain or a plea of “no contest” to expedite the case and move on.

 A private DUI lawyer has a legal team, resources, and the experience necessary to focus on your case and help you get the best possible outcome.
 Your attorney can explore the evidence, look at all documents, and determine if your rights were violated in any way during your arrest.
 They may also question the accuracy of the breathalyzer or the tactics used when arresting and booking you.

 FIGHT YOUR DUI CHARGE WITH A SKILLED ATTORNEY IN REDLANDS, CA

 Kassel and Kassel have represented hundreds of clients in DUI cases across Southern California.
 We can listen to your story, formulate a strong legal defense, and fight to get your charges reduced or dropped.

-Call our law firm today for a free case assessment at our office in Redlands, California.
+Call our law firm today for a free case assessment with our experienced criminal defense lawyer in Redlands, California.
 We also handle cases in Rancho Cucamonga, San Bernardino, Riverside, Victorville, and Banning.